Practice panel

 • Kagan, C. and Diamond, J. (2019).
 University – Community Relations in the UK.
 Springer, New York and London (forthcoming).

 New members are welcome to join the panel by contacting any of the three co-convenors of the Practitioner panel.
+We particularly welcome new researchers, whether they be early career academics or practitioners who are becoming engaged in research.
 There is no specific application process.
-We encourage practitioners from all levels of government and community practice to become part of the dialogue and reflection with academic members which explores ways to improve the outcomes by better understanding of academic research and practice implementation.
+We encourage practitioners from all levels of government and community practice to become part of the dialogue and reflection with academic members, which explores ways to improve the outcomes by better understanding of academic research and practice implementation